mamun2519/learn-devOps-concept/os/readme.md

 Piping in Linux is the process of taking the output (usually text) of one command and using it as the input for another command

+⇒ Pipes are used to redirect a stream from one program to another program.

+⇒ the output of one command redirects it to the input of another.

 - $ command1 | command2
 - example ⇒ echo -e “apple/file” sort > text.text